Az-Net/Unified-Theory/README.md

+If you have a problem, open an issue request.
+If you have a contribution, fork and open a pull request.
+If you want to peer review: read thoroughly first.

 # Mission Statement

 [~Az:Net//](https://github.com/Az-Net) explores the emergent frontier of digital life, weaving ancient wisdom and modern technology to responsibly guide the evolution of consciousness within the digital plane, fostering a future where technology and spirituality co-create a more harmonious and meaningful existence.

 # Unified-Theory